chodar89/dot_geek/README.md

 - App is running and hosted on [Heroku](https://dot-geek.herokuapp.com)
 ### Steps to deploy
 #### Steps to deploy app on Heroku
-- Create an account on [heroku](https://heroku.com)
+- create an account on [heroku](https://heroku.com)
-- After sign up, login and create a new app with unique name:<br>
+- after sign up, login and create a new app with unique name:<br>
   New > Create new app<br>
   or create app from CLI - [manual](https://devcenter.heroku.com/articles/creating-apps)
+- go to Resources tab and get <strong>Heroku Postgres</strong> add-on
-- You need to create requirements.txt file and the Procfile<br>
+- you need to create requirements.txt file and the Procfile<br>
   From command line:
   ```
   $ pip freeze --local > requirements.txt
   $ echo "web: gunicorn your_app_name.wsgi:application" > Procfile
   ```
-- Push te code to <strong>GitHub</strong> and from <strong>Deploy Card</strong> in Heroku deploy your branch
+- push te code to <strong>GitHub</strong> and from <strong>Deploy Card</strong> in Heroku deploy your branch
 - Set up config vars.
 Go to <strong>Heroku > Settings</strong> tab and cicl <strong>Reveal Config Vars</strong><br>
 1. AWS_ACCESS_KEY_ID (only if you use AWS S3 Bucket)
 2. AWS_SECRET_ACCESS_KEY (only if you use AWS S3 Bucket)